-FIA 202 Body Mechanics & Locomotion -3 c/h This course aims to train the apprentice in concepts and techniques that allow him to draw movements, postures and poses with precision and detail, combine body mechanics and drawing technique to create dynamic and realistic works, as well as the use of visual references, such as photos. or videos, to draw the human figure in motion.
+This course aims to train the apprentice in concepts and techniques that allow him to draw movements, postures and poses with precision and detail, combine body mechanics and drawing techniques to create dynamic and realistic works, as well as the use of visual references, such as photos. or videos, to draw the human figure in motion.